absurdfarce/themis/README.md

   password: my_astra_secret
 ```

-In this case my Origin cluster is a local Cassandra install while my Target is an instance on [DataStax AstraDB](https://astra.datastax.com/).
-The proxy is also installed locally but since it must proxy to AstraDB as well as my local instance Astra credentials are required here as well.
+In this case Origin is a single Cassandra node running locally and does not require authentication.
+The proxy is also installed locally, but since it must proxy to AstraDB (which does require authentication) the AstraDB credentials are required here as well.

-If your config contains an "scb" key it's assumed to represent an AstraDB-managed instance; in this case only the "username" and "password" keys will be used in addition to the secure connect bundle identified by "scb".
+If you are using a multi-node cluster, you can specify multiple contact points simply by passing them as a list.
+This also applies to proxy deployments with multiple proxy instances.
+For example, let's consider a more "production-like" deployment.
+In this case:

-Here's another example to connect to a more general deployment, where the Origin cluster and the ZDM proxy run on dedicated instances and Target is still an AstraDB cluster:
+* The Origin cluster and the ZDM proxy run on dedicated machines, and we have to specify their private IP addresses.
+* There are three contact points for Origin, listening on port 9042.
+Also, Origin requires authentication, so we have to pass valid credentials for it.
+* Target is still an AstraDB cluster, which always requires authentication.
+You do not need to specify addresses or ports for AstraDB clusters - all this is implicitly contained in the Secure Connect Bundle.
+* There are three proxy instances, also listening on port 9042.
+The credentials passed to connect to the proxy are the same as for Target.

+The configuration file would look like this:

 ```
 origin:
-  address: 191.100.20.210
+  address: [192.168.20.45, 192.168.21.63, 192.168.22.184]
   port: 9042
   localDc: my_origin_dc
   username: my_origin_username